-Android, which is an open-source platform and comes in far more flavors, is more hackable — so it also has some good antivirus options, the best of which is free.
-But in general, the people who need to watch for digitally transmitted diseases are those who jailbreak (hack) their own phone to add custom features.
+Android, which is an open-source platform and comes in far more flavors, is more hackable.
+So, it also has some good antivirus options, the best of which is free.

 Meet the Author

-Article last modified on March 12, 2018 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: 5 ways to boost your smartphone security - AMP.
+Article last modified on February 14, 2019 Published by Debt.com, LLC .
+Mobile users may also access the AMP Version: 5 Ways to Boost Your Smartphone Security - AMP.